Reflect and Write

 Here's a powerful example of a poem-photo combination that can inspire unlimited possibilities for writing.
 In the poem "Skateboarding" colorful images swirl and converge until the world blurs and the skater's mind becomes receptive to new ideas.
 The swirling lines and shapes on the accompanying photo add to the effect.

-one Scherlis describes in her poem.
-Still others may choose to analyze the poem in terms of its colorful images,
+This photo-poem combination suggests any number of writing possibilities.
+Some aspiring authors may want to describe one of their own favorite activities.
+Others may develop compositions in which they discuss a "journey" similar to the one Scherlis describes in her poem.
+Still others may choose to analyze the poem in terms of its colorful images, structure, and theme.

 First published in Reflect and Write, "Skateboarding" is accompanied by four keywords and a direct quotation designed to inspire writing.
 The keywords Motion, Action, Confusion, Forgetting, suggest additional writing possibilities.
 A direct quotation by Tony Hawk leads to even more writing opportunities for sports minded students.
 "These sports are justyou go do it, and you're doing it on your own.
 You don't have to answer to anyone."